thugsb/wsdl-cascade/catalogue/readme.md

 # To add a new year to the undergrad catalogue

+* Disable the www and mobile destinations on the catalogue, grad-catalogue, www-undergrad, www-grad and faculty sites.
 * Edit the $lastyear and $nextyear in copyIndexPages, and run it.
 * Make the newly-created humanities/modern-lang/20xx-20xx not indexable.
 * Edit the display name of the cat-admin/_admin/asset-factories/course-folder folder.